Knee pain? Shoulder pain? Hip pain? We have non-surgical options to help you.

 Aching joints are common.
 Many patients take—and sometime over-take—medications to help alleviate their pain.
 Sometimes an injection, or series of injections, can take away the pain and help rejuvenate the joint and damaged cartilage.
-Come in today to discuss what options are available to you to treat your knee pain.
-We have hyaluronic acid, platelet rich plasma and prolotherapy.
+Come in today to discuss what options are available to you to treat your knee or other joint pain.
+Non-surgical options include, hyaluronic acid, platelet rich plasma, stem cell and prolotherapy.

 Prolotherapy is an injection based therapy used for treating injured joints and connective tissue.
 These injections contain natural substances like saline, dextrose and sarapin (an alternative to steroids).
 Lidocaine is also used to numb the area around the injection site to minimize discomfort.
 This injection helps trigger the body's natural healing response to help regrow healthy ligament and tendon fibers.
 This can lead to increased mobility and decreased pain.
 Multiple treatments of prolotherapy can increase it's effectiveness over time.
 The process takes less than 30 minutes with little to no downtime after the procedure.

 Platelet Rich Plasma/